gsidhu/buzee-tauri/logbook.md

 ## - Figure out how to make AltGr work same as Alt on Windows.
 ## - Check why app updater does not restart the app.
 ## - Check if app updater works on Windows.
+## - Add modal to select and add folder to Ignore List.

-## - Add file type editor in settings.
-Similar to ignore list.
+- Added file type list in settings.
-## - Show parsed file text in context menu.
-Later move it to Preview pane.
+- Added function to get parsed file text for a row.
+Not using anywhere cuz not sure where to put it right now, will move it to Preview pane eventually.
 - Showing Ignore List in settings.
 User can remove items from it.
 TODO: Add bulk import/export.
 - Added "Load More" button at end of results (only if #results > 50).
 TODO: It scrolls to back to top because the whole table is re-rendered because of the #key in resultTable.svelte.
 - Fixed minor bug in search function: negative query only wasn't eliminating based on filetype.